RRP Certified Renovator

 What is RRP?

-RRP stands for Renovation, Repair, and Painting — a federal program regulated by the EPA that focuses on safely working around lead-based paint in homes built before 1978.
+RRP stands for Renovation, Repair, and Painting, a federal program regulated by the EPA that requires contractors to follow lead-safe practices when working on homes built before 1978.

-Contractors working on those homes must be certified in lead-safe practices to comply with the law and protect homeowners.
-I’m an EPA Certified Renovator, trained to identify and manage potential lead hazards using approved testing methods, proper containment, and safe cleanup procedures.
+Any contractor disturbing painted surfaces in a pre-1978 home is legally required to be trained and certified.
+I'm an EPA Certified Renovator, trained to identify and manage lead hazards using approved testing methods, proper containment, and safe cleanup procedures

 How I Set Up a Lead-Safe Work Area